 There is very low awareness in the general public about the hazards of perfume, due in part to the hazard being invisible and to the fact that the mixtures of organic chemicals in natural and synthetic perfumes are very complicated and protected by trade secret laws.
 Many hospitals have policies against the use of all perfumes and other fragranced products by employees prompted by incidents of asthma patients worsening after exposure to such scents.
 A news article about various risks of perfume is at this link, and detailed information about perfume can be found at "The Fragranced Products Information Network" and in Bridges B. (2002) Flavours and Fragrance 17: 361-371.

 Indoor dust contains general irritants as well as specific allergens such as dust mites, cockroach parts, human skin and animal fur particles.
 Recent studies have shown conflicting results as to how important dust is in triggering asthma, but it is prudent to keep a home well vacuumed, using bags with enhanced filtering capabilities if they are available.
 Keeping a house dust-free is easier to do if there are few surfaces such as carpets and drapes that retain dust, though some argue that carpets trap dust and prevent it from flying around.
-The person with asthma should not be the one to do any activities likely to generate indoor dust such as vacuuming, unless there is no alternative, and then a high quality breathing mask should be worn.
-We are not aware of ratings of different types of masks, though "I Can Breathe®" masks were designed by an asthma sufferer for the specific needs of people with asthma.
+The person with asthma should not be the one to do any activities likely to generate indoor dust such as vacuuming, unless there is no alternative, and then a high quality mask should be worn.
+High quality N95 masks work very well if there is a good seal that prevents flow at the edges of the mask (good nose fit, no beard).
+Masks with exhalation valves such as the 3M model 8511 are ideal because the chief breathing problem in asthma is on exhalation.

 Forced-air heating is often harmful because it spreads around dust.
 However, equipping a forced air system with an electrostatic precipitator, which traps small particles, combined with a mechanical filter, which traps large particles, can actually improve the dust situation.